reactjs/react.dev/content/docs/reference-react.md

 <element.type {...element.props} {...props}>{children}</element.type>
 ```

 However, it also preserves `ref`s.
 This means that if you get a child with a `ref` on it, you won't accidentally steal it from your ancestor.
 You will get the same `ref` attached to your new element.
+The new `ref` or `key` will replace old ones if present.

 This API was introduced as a replacement of the deprecated `React.addons.cloneWithProps()`.